 Child Welfare Clinic

-Howard Law’s new Child Welfare/Family Justice Clinic is the latest clinical opportunity under the Clinical Law Center (CLC) as the result of a contract awarded by the D.C.
+Howard Lawís Child Welfare/Family Justice Clinic is the result of a contract awarded by the D.C.
 Superior Courtís Counsel for Child Abuse and Neglect (CCAN) Office.
 This Clinic will be offered for credit to third year law students who are eligible for admittance under the Student Practice Rule of the District of Columbia Court of Appeals.
-The Clinic will be operated as an eight (8) credit, year-long course, with an initial pilot one semester, four (4)-credit offering.
-The Clinic will serve up to 12 students per year after its pilot phase.
-Up to eight (8) students will be admitted for the pilot phase.
-In order to enroll in the Clinic, students will have to apply, be interviewed and accepted by the Supervising Attorney or the CLC Director, the same process the CLC uses for all of its other clinical programs.
-In order to qualify for the new clinic, students will have to have successfully completed a course in Criminal Procedure and Evidence, and to have undertaken prerequisite or co-requisite courses such as Family Law, Family Law Practice, Children and the Law, Domestic Violence, Adoption Law, Alternative Dispute Resolution, Trial Advocacy and Professional Responsibility.
+The Clinic is an eight (8) credit, year-long course.
+The Clinic will serve up to 12 students per year.
+In order to enroll in the Clinic, students will have to apply, be interviewed and accepted by the Supervising Attorney or the CLC Director.
 Preference for admittance will be given to those students currently participating in our previously established Family Law Certificate Program.

-This course is designed to introduce students to a broad array of advocacy and advisory skills and substantive law to enable them to provide direct legal representation to either parents who have or are alleged to have neglected or abused their children in a way that has resulted in state intervention.
-Among the subjects to be covered in the Clinic are the following: the child welfare system; CCAN cases in the DC Superior Court; substantive and procedural law; local practice; rules of professional conduct; interviewing and counseling parents; negotiating settlements and services to families; and trial skills.
+This course is designed to introduce students to a broad array of advocacy and advisory skills and substantive law to enable them to provide direct legal representation to parents who have or are alleged to have neglected or abused their children in a way that has resulted in state intervention.